Is a Correction Looming Ahead for 1Life Healthcare Inc. (ONEM)

-1Life Healthcare Inc. (NASDAQ:ONEM) went up by 3.12% from its latest closing price compared to the recent 1-year high of $44.87.
-The company’s stock price has collected 0.19% of gains in the last five trading sessions.
+1Life Healthcare Inc. (NASDAQ:ONEM) went up by 0.09% from its latest closing price compared to the recent 1-year high of $44.87.
+The company’s stock price has collected -0.14% of loss in the last five trading sessions.
 Press Release reported on 01/12/21 that One Medical extends public COVID-19 vaccination efforts to additional communities in partnerships with departments of public health

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.